Table of Contents

-Usually, the R wave height in the breast leads increases, while the S wave decreases and the S wave is completely missing in V6.
-The R/S ratio is considered to be the area where R is taller than S (usually between V2 and V3, or V3 and V4).
-If this is not the case, the situation is referred to as poor R wave progression.
-This may be an indication of myocardial infarction or left ventricular hypertrophy.
+Usually, the height of the R wave in the breast leads increases, while the S wave decreases and the S wave is completely missing in V6.
+The R/S ratio is considered as the area where R is taller than S (usually between V2 and V3, or V3 and V4).
+If this is not the case, the situation is referred to as poor R wave progression, which may be an indication of myocardial infarction or left ventricular hypertrophy.

-How to interpret an ECG in seven easy steps:
+Interpretation of an ECG in seven easy steps

 - Heart frequency